Async Rust, Part Three: IO

 Poll

 The second big problem we need to solve is sleeping the main loop until input arrives.
 This isn't something we can do on our own, and we need help from the OS.
 We're going to use the poll "system call" for this,It's no coincidence that Rust's Future::poll interface shares its name with the poll system call and the C standard library function that wraps it.
 They solve different layers of the same problem, managing many IO operations at the same time without a busy loop. which is available on all Unix-like OSs, including Linux and macOS.We use "syscalls" all the time under the covers, but we don't often call them directly.
 Basic OS features like files and threads work roughly the same way across common OSs, so standard library abstractions like File and Thread are usually all we need.
 But async IO is a different story: The interfaces provided by different OSs vary widely, and the world hasn't yet settled on one right way to do it.
 We'll use poll in these examples because it's relatively simple and widely supported, but there are many other options.
 The oldest is select, which is similar to poll but kind of deprecated.
 Modern, higher-performance options include epoll and io_uring on Linux, kqueue on macOS and BSD, and IOCP on Windows.
 For a medium-level, cross-platform Rust library that abstracts over several of these, see mio.
-We'll invoke it using the C standard library function libc::poll, which looks like this:
+We'll invoke it using the C standard library function libc::poll, which looks like this in Rust:

 pub unsafe extern "C" fn poll(